 Together they set out on a mission to find the ultimate hop forward beer.
 As hop enthusiasts, they sought to praise brewers for their ability to create the best representation of a hop.
 From the beginning, they decided they weren’t looking for the best hoppy brew based on IBUs alone and agreed that the best must also be drinkable and well-balanced.
 And so began the creation of the greatest battle of beers.

-The name of the event was inspired by Three Floyds Brewing from Denver, CO and their famous Alpha King IPA.
+The name of the event was inspired by Three Floyds Brewing from Munster, IN, and their famous Alpha King IPA.
 It was strong, hoppy and delicious – the perfect example of the beers they were looking for in the competition.
-Inspired by the Three Floyds location, Ralph and Bill decided that the competition should be hosted during the Great American Beer Festival – the largest American beer festival of the year.
+Inspired by Three Floyds & Hoppy Beers, Ralph and Bill decided that the competition should be hosted during the Great American Beer Festival – the largest American beer-judged competition and beer festival of the year.
 Three Floyds agreed to lend the name of their beer to the cause, and the Alpha King Challenge was born.